diamonce/1s_week_build_ship_run/README.md

   * If you want to know how Kubernetes (k8s) cluster on Google Cloud Platform (GCP) was initially deployed please take a look at /demo/deploy/tf-gke-project/.

-  * We are using precommit hooks framework.
+  * We are using precommit hooks framework at this repo.

+  It adds additional checks which are configured at: .pre-commit-config.yaml

+  Hook will automaticly detect whether pre-commit is installed and install it on MacOs or Linux

   For more info check out: https://pre-commit.com/#install

-  Run against all the files
+  Run hook against all the files

 ```
 pre-commit run --all-files